GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

     const previewLink = window.origin + "/preview";

-    // Start a about:blank popup with waiting message until we complete
+    // Start a about:blank popup with waiting message until saving operation
-    // the saving operation.
-That way we will not bust the popup timeout. try {
+    // is done.
+That way, we will not bust the popup timeout. try {
       const popup = window.open("about:blank", "story-preview");